-A black Great Dane called Gunter shared the tiny living space.
-The original Home Alone kid, whenever her parents went out they left her with this very special nanny – Gunter.
+Back in Amesbury, a black Great Dane called Gunter shared the tiny living space.
+Fidelis was the original Home Alone kid, as every day when her parents went out to work they left her with this very special nanny – Gunter.
 Today they would have been arrested!
+Click here for baby pictures

 Her father worked in one room on nearby Church street (the dental chair was behind a big screen, with patients waiting on wooden chairs only feet away).
 Her mother made most of the huge living room – an orchard – to paint, as she had recently graduated from Liverpool Art School.
-Click here for baby pictures
+As they couldn’t afford child care Fidelis became an infant life model at the Salisbury Art School and later a catwalk model there!

-Once the family moved into a house it rapidly became a haven for all kinds of eccentrics: a dis-owned son of an Earl, an art student who dressed in drag to do the cleaning, artists from Paris who used the rooms to paint nude models, and even ex-cons.
+Once the family moved into a small house it rapidly became a haven for all kinds of eccentrics: a dis-owned son of an Earl, an art student who dressed in drag to do the cleaning, artists from Paris who used the rooms to paint nude models, and even ex-cons.
 With this parade of glamorous people as live-in guests it was difficult for Fidelis not to be inspired to create colorful characters in her books and plays.

 In her early teens, during her school holidays Fidelis spent a lot of time living in Montmartre, Paris, 18, where her mother worked as a painter on the Butte.
 To ensure a decent evening meal Fidelis junior earned money painting clowns, playing the guitar and giving Americans guided tours in a cod French accent. (“Don’t you talk good English, little girl!”)